gmhafiz/go8/README.md

 go run cmd/go8/main.go
 ```

-You will see the address the API is running at.
+You will see the address of the API is running at.

 ```shell
 2021/10/31 10:49:11 Starting API version: v0.1.0